Adolfo Baloncieri

 Adolfo Baloncieri ([aˈdolfo balonˈtʃɛːri]; 27 July 1897 – 23 July 1986) was an Italian football manager and former player who played as a midfielder.

 Critically regarded as one of the greatest footballers of all time, Gianni Brera considered him one of the greatest Italian playmakers ever, alongside the likes of Giuseppe Meazza and Valentino Mazzola.
 In 2010, Carlo Felice Chiesa wrote: "If it were possible to rank all-time great "registas" of world football, Adolfo Baloncieri, an athlete from a period so remote from our own, would end up among the first, if not first."
 Baloncieri began his club career with Alessandria, but most notably played for Torino, where they won league titles in 1927 and 1928 (the 1927 title was later revoked).
 Following his retirement, he also coached several clubs in Italy.

-At international level, he took part at three editions of the Summer Olympic games with Italy, captaining the Italy national team to a bronze medal at the 1928 Summer Olympics, and also won the 1927-30 Central European International Cup with Italy.
+At international level, he took part at three editions of the Summer Olympic games with Italy, captaining the Italy national team to a bronze medal at the 1928 Summer Olympics, and also won the 1927–1930 Central European International Cup with Italy.
 With 25 goals, he is the sixth highest all-time scorer of the Italy national team, alongside Filippo Inzaghi and Alessandro Altobelli, and he is also the highest scoring midfielder in the history of the Italy national side.

 Early life

 Baloncieri was born in Castelceriolo in the province of Alessandria, to a family originally from Caselle Torinese.
 During childhood he lived with his family in Rosario, Argentina for 12 years where he entered the world of football at age nine.
 Eager to play sport, he did not complete his studies in accountancy.

 His older brother Mario was an amateur footballer in Alessandria and then a reporter, while his cousin William Brezzi, who died at a young age, was his teammate at Alessandria and the national team.
 His brother Carlo drowned in Finale Ligure in August 1933, while his son also died at a young age.
 With his other daughter, Flora, a teacher, and a sister, he lived in Genoa in later years.
-He died in 1986, days before he turned 89, from pneumonia.
+He died in 1986, four days before he turned 89, from pneumonia.